wise-ch/wastewater-influenza-dashboard/README.md

-# Dashboard for wastewater R<sub>e</sub> estimation
+# Scripts to calculate Re for influenza and a shiny app to display estimates

 <!--- Link to published dashboard: [https://ibz-shiny.ethz.ch/wastewaterRe](https://ibz-shiny.ethz.ch/wastewaterRe) --->

-An R Shiny dashboard to visualise R<sub>e</sub> estimates for viruses monitored in wastewater from six different wastewater treatment plants in Switzerland.
-These estimates are shown together with available data on clinical cases and raw measurements from wastewater.
-Note that wastewater catchment areas do not correspond one-to-one to specific cantons, though often we compare estimates based on wastewater to case data in the most relevant canton.

-The six wastewater treatment plants we look at are: Zurich, Altenrhein, Chur, Laupen, Lugano and Lausanne.
-Currently, we have not included the Lausanne plant in the dashboard due to data quality issues.

-The methods used to estimate the R<sub>e</sub> are described [here](https://www.medrxiv.org/content/10.1101/2021.04.29.21255961v1).
+## Repository overview
+Wastewater data is provided by EAWAG and Canton Basel-Stadt, case data is provided by the Swiss FOPH.
+The raw data is expected to be in `data/raw_data`.
+The pre-processing scripts in `R/helper_scripts` generate generate clean versions of these raw data files and save them to `data`.

+The Re estimation scripts `R/estimate_wastewater_re.R` and `R/estimate_confirmed_case_re.R` run automatically via Github actions when the clean versions of the data files are updated.
+These scripts save Re estimates to `app/data`.

+The shiny app can then be run to visualize the Re estimates.

 ## Docker image
-The app can be reproduced using the docker image specified by `Dockerfile`.
+The shinyapp can be reproduced using the docker image specified by `Dockerfile`.
 ```
 docker build -t ww-shiny .
 docker run --rm -p 8080:3838 ww-shiny